On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains

 \subsection{Acknowledgements}

 The author would like to thank his advisor Inwon Kim for suggesting the problem, as well as for the stimulating guidance and discussions.
-The author would also like to thank Olga Turanova and William M. Feldman for fruitful discussions.
+The author would also like to thank William M. Feldman and Olga Turanova for helpful discussions.